adamfowleruk/mljs/planning.md

   2. IN PROGRESS Introduction to the MLJS Core API (text done.
 4min21).
 Core communication with MarkLogic server.
 Introduction to Search Context and other Context objects
   3. Introduction to the MLJS Widget API.
 Briefly show the mldbwebtest app, deploying it, and a brief description of the widget test pages (and each widget).
   4. Creating a new Hyrbid app with MLJS.
 (Already exists, on blog site).
 Creating a search page and configuring options and facets.
 A search page with two charts (akin to an AppBuilder demo)
+  5. Customising how search results are displayed - The Renderer architecture.
+Detect and display data in a search results page in new and interesting ways
+ - IN PROGRESS Core: Search Options builder
+  - hide sem:triple elements from snippet highlighting
+  - Don't return sem:triples documents at all by default
+  - DONE actually write the pathConstraint function!
+  - TEST BUG WAS AN ISSUE IN MLJS CONSTRAINT SETTINGS: Investigate why REST insists upon some elements having indexes in the JSON namespace as well as the one required (E.g. xhtml and h1)

+Targets for 1.2 (Dec 2013) - Medium Priority
+ - IN PROGRESS Widget: RDB2RDF in test app
+  - Remove jQuery specific code
+  - DONE Check Roxy installation of REST extension works automatically
+  - DONE validate CSS works correctly on all pages
+ - Widgets: OpenLayers - Use MarkLogic as a tile cache rather than the browser (and do "cache first")
+ - Widgets: Address to Lon Lat - Perform address lookup for top matching point, feed as constraint in to structured query
+  - MS VirtualEarth address lookup?
+  - Accept radius as a property
+ - Docs: MLJS Webinar series of Video Tutorials
-  5. Loading documents with MLJS.
+  6. Loading documents with MLJS.
 Add test XML, JSON and text documents using MLJS and a test loading web page.
-  6. Customising how search results are displayed - The Renderer architecture.
-Detect and display data in a search results page in new and interesting ways
   7. Using MLJS to explore data - Integrated charts, co-occurence, map, query bar
   8. Loading triples with MLJS.
 How to use a simple JSON structure to load standalone facts.
   9. Configuring an ontology to power Semantic Queries with Sparql.
 How to customise a sparql query bar widget, and create a subject browsing page

+Targets for 1.2 (Dec 2013) - Low Priority
+ - App builder gap closing
+  - Widgets: searchbar - Auto complete (suggestions), including constraint name suggestions
+  - Widgets: HighCharts - Date time facet selection (column charts like markmail - allow vertical support (bar chart) too for better granularity)
+  - Widgets: searchfacets - Split out listing/altering selected facets (as opposed to facet value list) in to own widget.
+E.g. to be used with chart/co-occurence pages with a facet list widget
+  - DEFERRED Shadow queries (MLJS' alternative mechanism)
+  - DEFERRED Simple/complex view of results (AppBuilder achieves this via state configuration in search options)
+ - IN PROGRESS Test: Create MLJS Rest only (not Roxy hybrid) deployment project
+ - Docs: Publish mljsrest to internal demo server
  - NOT A BUG searchfacets or searchbar widgets using facet title, not constraint name, to indicate constraint added to searchbar (also for lookup/matching)
   - NA Actually, there is no 'facet title' just that constraint name and field name are generally the same.
 Need to add Title support somehow
- - IN PROGRESS Core: Search Options builder
-  - hide sem:triple elements from snippet highlighting
-  - Don't return sem:triples documents at all by default
-  - DONE actually write the pathConstraint function!
-  - Investigate why REST insists upon some elements having indexes in the JSON namespace as well as the one required (E.g. xhtml and h1) - because using JSON mode???

 Targets for 1.3 Interim Release - Jan 2014
  - Widgets: HighCharts
   - Support multiple series, axes and searchcontexts (how?) -> Use work in OpenLayers as a base